Hibanan/Extension-FullSizeAvatars/README.md

 ## About

-Built for version 0.16.0 of SillyTavern.
+Tested against version 1.17.0 of SillyTavern.

 ## License